cig0/old_blog/about.md

 I have to specially thank [@nicoman](http://www.nicomanso.com/) for his invaluable help when putting together the scaffolding for this blog, most notably the landing page.
 <br/>
-I also have to thank [@ezq](https://cardinali.org/) for introducing me to bashblog at the awesome [FUDCon 2015 in Córdoba, Argentina](https://www.youtube.com/watch?v=rPYX8o-m19s).
-The people I met there are simply incredible and those good memories will last forever.
+I also have to thank [@ezq](https://cardinali.org/) for re-introducing me to bashblog at the awesome [Fedora's](https://www.fedoraproject.org) [FUDCon 2015](https://www.youtube.com/watch?v=rPYX8o-m19s) which was held in [Córdoba, Argentina](https://en.wikipedia.org/wiki/C%C3%B3rdoba_Province,_Argentina).
+The people I met there is simply incredible, those fond memories will stay with me forever.
 <br/>